simoncblyth/opticks/graphics/ggeoview/issues/geant4_opticks_integration/high_level_refactor.rst

 * drastic simplification of OpticksEvent
 * streamlining to make cfg4-/CG4Test clean and simple
 * move infrastructure like GCache/OpticksResource into Opticks
+* moved geometry loading into new pkg opticksgeo-/OpticksGeometry

 Tests Commands To Run Whilst Refactoring